History of the Argentina national football team: A second "disaster" in 1993

-Another hard time: USA '94
+The trophy drought begins: 1994 FIFA World Cup

 Argentina played several friendly matches as preparation for the World Cup.
 The team lost to Brazil 0–2 but beat Morocco 3–1 at Salta and smashed Israel 3–0 in Ramat Gan.
 Argentina debuted in the championship thrashing Greece 4–0 in Boston, with a hat-trick by Batistuta.
 Maradona also scored the third goal for Argentina, which would be his last goal in a World Cup.
 The national team played its second match against Nigeria again in Boston, which defeated by 2–1 (2 goals by Caniggia).
 At the end of the match, Argentina became a favorite to win the tournament, due to the attacking playing style showed by the squad (playing with four forwards), the number of goals scored and the good performances of some of its players such as Redondo, Caniggia, Batistuta, and even the aging Maradona, who looked in great shape and scored a gem of a goal.

 At the end of the match against Nigeria, Maradona was called for the drug test, which gave positive results for ephedrine, a banned substance.
 The impact and repercussion of the news were immediate, and Maradona was expelled from the tournament and suspended for 15 months by FIFA.

 With the team still hurt after losing its leader, Argentina was defeated by Bulgaria in the sweltering heat of Dallas for their last match of the first round.
 The team qualified to the knockout phase, where they were beaten by Romania 3–2 in Los Angeles; Basile decided not to include Caniggia in this match after he was benched during the 27th minute of the Bulgaria match.
 After the successes of 1986 and 1990, Argentina was eliminated in the second round.
 Although eliminated; in an ESPN interview with Quique Wolff, Maradona called the 1994 squad the greatest Argentina team of all time.

+The Passarella era

+1995 King Fahd Cup

+Argentina would again participate in the 1995 edition of the King Fahd Cup, the last under the name before it would be recognized as the FIFA Confederations Cup.
+During the group stage the team would win its first game against Japan 5–1 and have a goalless draw its second game against Nigeria.
+They would ultimately lose the final against Denmark 2–0.